Home Posts Post Search Tag Search

 Should I Actually Unit Test Every Single One of These Things?

-Variations needs there own test and anything that you want to be sure that you want to make sure will always work you should test.
+Variations need their own test.
+Anything that you want to be sure always works, you should test.

 Testing Interfaces

-Everything so far has been about resources or actions, but there will be needs to test the interface.
-So that you know that a user will have the same experience.
+Everything so far has been about resources or actions, but there will be needs to test the interface to ensure a consistent user experience.

 Testing GraphQL

-Since AshGraphql is built on top of the excellent absinthe library, we can use its great utilities22 for testing.
-It offers three different approaches for testing either resolvers, documents, or HTTP requests.
+Since AshGraphql is built on top of the absinthe library, we can use its great utilities for testing.
+It offers three different approaches: resolvers, documents, or HTTP requests.

 Testing AshJsonApi

-Everything we previously said for testing a GraphQL API applies to testing an API built with AshJsonApi as well.
-Since we generate an OpenAPI specification for your API, you can even use the same strategy for guarding against breaking changes.
+Everything previously said for testing a GraphQL API applies to testing an API built with AshJsonApi.
+Since we generate an OpenAPI specification for your API, you can use the same strategy for guarding against breaking changes.

 Testing Phoenix LiveView

-Testing user interfaces is entirely different than anything else that we’ve discussed thus far.
+Testing user interfaces is entirely different than anything else.
 There are whole books dedicated solely to this topic.
-LiveView itself has many testing utilities, and often when testing LiveView, we’re testing much more than the functionality of our application core.
+LiveView has many testing utilities, and often testing LiveView tests more than just the core functionality.

 Fixing “pg-trgm” Error